otondin/WTestZipCodes/README.md

 ### Notes

-- The project is hardcoded to just show 50 zip codes on ZipCodeList scene
+- The project is, for now, hardcoded to just show 100 zip codes on list
 - This project doesn't uses any external or third-party dependency

 ### To-Do issues